 A small destination wedding is extremely intimate and memorable; you can host the trip of a lifetime while also getting married to the love of your life.

 Small Restaurant Weddings

 One of the benefits of a small wedding is that you have more options available in terms of venues.
+You can get creative with small wedding ideas with so many venues to choose from.
 If you and your partner have a favorite restaurant close to your hearts, you could host your wedding there!

 Many restaurants offer private events, and depending on the size of your guest list you could rent a private dining area or rent out the whole restaurant for a day.

 Holding your wedding celebration at your favorite restaurant means that you’ve already got your caterers locked down, and the decor may be mostly done for you as well.

 View this post on Instagram